mozilla/build-environments/platforms/README.md

-The most basic images: CentOS installs pointed at Mozilla repos
+Basic images: CentOS installs pointed at Mozilla repos, with no build specific libraries.